nmdollhopf/team1_wine_project/README.md

 | Red | 0.27 | 0.26 | 0.19 | 0.33 |

 #### Residual Sugar
 A measure of the amount of sugar left over after the fermentation process, measured in g/L. Typically a mix primarily of glucose and fructose, but the specific lab test conducted by the CVRVV lab is unknown.
-There are no minimum or maximuml limits set by the CVRVV.
+There are no minimum or maximum limits set by the CVRVV.

 | Type | Average | Median | St. Dev. | IQR |
 | ---- | ------- | ------ | -------- | --- |